krzentner/language-world/data/text-davinci-003/chain_md/bin-picking-3.md

     Steps:  1.
 Put gripper above cube  2.
-Drop gripper to cube  3.
+Drop gripper around cube  3.
 Close gripper around cube  4.
-Raise gripper to clear bin  5.
-Move gripper to bin  6.
-Open gripper and put cube in bin
+Move cube to bin  5.
+Drop cube in bin
+    We should put the gripper above the cube, so that the gripper can grab the cube without bumping it.
-    If the gripper is not aligned with the cube as seen from above, move it above the cube.
+    - When the robot's gripper is not above cube, the robot should put gripper above cube.
+    If we can't see the cube, move around until its below the gripper.
-    - When the robot's gripper is not above cube and the robot's gripper is open, the robot should put gripper above cube.
+    - When the robot's gripper is not around cube and the cube is not below the robot's gripper, the robot should move gripper around cube.
-    If the gripper is lined up above the cube and open, move it down around the cube and close it.
+    Once we can see the cube, move the gripper into the cube, and close the gripper to make sure its grabbed.
-    - When the robot's gripper is above cube and the robot's gripper is open, the robot should drop gripper around cube.
+    - When the robot's gripper is near cube and the robot's gripper is open, the robot should close gripper around cube.
-    Now that the gripper is around the cube, raise it off the ground and move it over the target bin.
+    Now that the cube is safely grabbed, move it to the bin.
-    - When the robot's gripper is around cube and the robot's gripper is closed and the robot's gripper is not above bin, the robot should move gripper to bin.
+    - When the robot's gripper is above bin and the cube is above bin, the robot should move cube to bin.
-    Move the cube above the target bin, open the gripper and put the cube in the bin.
+    Finally, open the gripper to drop the cube in the bin.
-    - When the robot's gripper is above bin and the robot's gripper is closed, the robot should open gripper and put cube in bin.
+    - When the robot's gripper is above bin and the cube is inside gripper, the robot should drop cube in bin.